 Why I Am Grateful For My Decision

 My employment outlook is no longer limited to specific types of organizations.
-After a couple years, I had more time to search for employment at a fantastic local company with supportive colleagues, a flexible work schedule and with a competitive compensation package.
+After a couple of years, I had more time to search for employment at a fantastic local company with supportive colleagues, a flexible work schedule and with a competitive compensation package.

 I no longer have the uncertainty of whether my loans will be forgiven under the PSLF program as you are only eligible to apply for loan forgiveness after making 120 qualified payments.
-As the program was created in 2007, the first recipients of this loan forgiveness was fairly recent.
+As the program was created in 2007, the first recipients of this loan forgiveness were fairly recent.
 Apparently, there has been some difficulty with recipients receiving loan forgiveness reported by NPR here.